 Tracking sharks as they swim around the ocean may not be the most conventional way to waste time on the internet ... but it might be the coolest.

 The Track Sharker tool by Marine Research Group OCEARCH lets you track tagged sharks -- who all have names, by the way -- as they travel all over the world.
-You can even zoom in to a specific location to see which sharks are hanging out there and where they've been swimming and traveling for the past year.
-Go, Leviticus, go!
+You can even zoom in on a specific location to see which sharks are hanging out there and where they've been swimming and traveling for the past year.
+Go, Hilton, go!

 When you need to find the perfect GIF, you can't just stop at the first result you get for "dancing" or "awkward" or "animals being jerks."
 I could spend (... and have spent) hours on Giphy looking for juuust the right GIF.
-How long do you think it took my colleague Niti to come up with all ten of the ones in this post?
-WORTH IT.
+How long do you think it took Ellie here to come up with all ten of the ones in this post?
+Totally worth it.

 Feeling nostalgic?
-Check out what websites have looked like over the years via Internet Archive's famous Way Back Machine.
+Check out what websites have looked like over the years via Internet Archive's famous Wayback Machine.
 It lets you pick a date and see exactly what any website looked like at that time.
+(For a real trip, compare how Facebook looked back in the 2000s to today.
+Remember the wall-to-wall?)

-If you just want to take a quick peak, check out this roundup of what nine famous websites used to look like.
-All the images in that post were taken from the Way Back Machine.
+If you just want to take a quick peek, check out this roundup of what nine famous websites used to look like.
+All the images in that post were taken from the Wayback Machine.

 If you're even a little bit of a fan of home decor or DIY projects, this is a website you might find yourself spending hours and hours on.
 There's a ton of awesome visual and written content on here.
 My favorites include their "before and after" series, their "small spaces" series, and the tours of people's actual apartments and homes.